Nellyscode/data_ai_fall_2026/README.md

-# Data Analytics & AI Course Syllabus 2026
+# Data Analytics & AI Course

 Welcome to Tech-Moms' Data Analytics & AI Course!
 You'll learn the core skills of a data analyst — and how to use AI to work smarter, from analyzing data to making videos and automations.